Loading calculators...

 Fetching calculator categories and tools for this section.

-Log headache days, migraine-feature days (your consistent definition), and acute medication days across a 7–31 day window.
-The tool scales counts to a 30-day equivalent so you can compare short diaries to common monthly benchmarks, then applies teaching-only snapshots for high-frequency episodic and chronic migraine day-count themes plus a simplified medication-overuse discussion flag.
-This is not ICHD-3 coding, not drug-class MOH rules, and not emergency triage.
-See also medical & health calculators.
+Count headache days, migraine-feature days, and acute medication days over a 7–31 day diary window.
+The tool scales to 30-day equivalents so short diaries compare to monthly clinical benchmarks, then applies teaching snapshots for high-frequency episodic migraine (HFEM), chronic migraine day-count themes, and simplified medication-overuse discussion flags.
+Pair with our migraine trigger score calculator and pain scale assessment.
+Not ICHD-3 diagnosis, not drug-class MOH rules, not emergency triage.

 Count any day you took acute meds specifically for this headache problem (Rx or OTC).